sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

    than 1.
 This would give us two components with our data.

 -  Examination of the scree plot, as in :numref:`fig-pca3`, lets you identify the “point of inflection”.
-Thit is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
+This is the point at which the slope of the scree curve clearly levels off, below the “elbow”.
 Again, this would give us two components as the levelling off clearly occurs after the second component.